About

 Upgrading a Mackie mixer for sound quality and durability

-Sometimes a close adherence to manufacturer’s specifications is recommended; sometimes a full-blown custom or “Frankenstein” approach is best.
+Shredders don’t need what fingerstylists need, or a blues player, or a beginner.
+Sometimes a close adherence to manufacturer’s specifications is recommended; sometimes a full-blown custom or harebrained approach is best.
 It all depends on you.
 I have a wide selection of vintage and original parts in stock, and can find any part you need for your restoration or refurbishment project.
 But I am also prepared to rout, modify, upgrade, and hot-rod your axe into next week, if that’s what you need.
 There are some procedures I typically advise against, like adding a cutaway to a 1950s Gibson arch-top or installing a Kahler on your vintage Les Paul, but in most cases I can offer both traditional and unorthodox methods of achieving your dream.